MicrosoftDocs/azure-docs/articles/azure-monitor/logs/log-analytics-simple-mode.md

 ---
 title: Analyze data using Log Analytics simple mode
-description: This article explains the new Log Analytics experience and how to use simple mode to explore and analyze data in Azure Monitor Logs. ms.topic: conceptual
+description: This article explains how to use Log Analytics simple mode to explore and analyze data in Azure Monitor Logs. ms.topic: conceptual
 author: guywi-ms
 ms.author: guywild